The stars were bright above me

 And she works in John Ross's of Bonnie Woodgreen."

-- In his memoir, Quartered Safe Out Here, George MacDonald Fraser tells how his aunt (I think it was his aunt, anyway she sounded like she was a tough old Apron Matron), on hearing the news of the outbreak of war simply said, "I guess the men will be going away again."
+- In his memoir, Quartered Safe Out Here, George MacDonald Fraser tells how Grandmother McDonald on hearing the news of the outbreak of war simply said, "I guess the men will be going away again."
 Fraser lived in a part of Britain that had long provided soldiery and the people adjusted accordingly.

 - Common enough in Real Life for Mormon girls - most Mormon men, usually right after high school or college, go on two year missions.
 These missions can be in places as diverse as Iowa, Australia, the Czech Republic, or Argentina - but they are designed to keep the man far away from home.
 Even if he stays close, he is forbidden to see his girlfriend, so waiting for a missionary is a common event for LDS girls.

 - A very extreme version is found in CIA spouses.
-They are often parted for long times and the Girl or Boy back home often has no idea what is happening.
-Not to mention they have to give an extraordinary trust to someone who is after all a trained deceiver.
-It causes unusual strain on marriages, but in those cases where it actually does work, it can be an awesome example of The Power of Love.
+They are often parted for long times and the girl or boy back home often has no idea what is happening.
+Not to mention they have to give an extraordinary amount of trust to someone who is after all a trained deceiver.
+It causes unusual strain on marriages, but in those cases where it actually does work, it can be an example of The Power of Love.

 - In other cases the trope is averted.
-If the place they are posted to is relatively safe they can bring their family with them.
-After all, "cover" basically means lying about your job—the vast majority of agents make absolutely no attempt to hide their names, they merely claim to work for someone other than the CIA (usually the Department of State, but it can also be another government agency or even a private company).note So as long as you do a good job of that, your family isn't at further risk of leak or of being killed (your spouse or Significant Other generally knows, and the kids will just assume, along with everyone else, that Dad/Mom is a diplomat or something).
+If the place they are posted to is relatively safe, they can bring their family with them.
+After all, "cover" basically means lying about one's job—the vast majority of agents make absolutely no attempt to hide their names, they merely claim to work for someone other than the CIA (usually the Department of State, but it can also be another government agency or even a private company).note So as long as the agent in question does a good job of that, his/her family isn't at further risk of leak or of being killed (the spouse or Significant Other generally knows, and the kids will just assume, along with everyone else, that Dad/Mom is a diplomat or something).